 Our Saturday late night show, DASH, mixes games and scenes into a seamless, spontaneous and continuously morphing spectacle of excitement and laughs.
 Over the course of this hour-long show, the cast incorporates audience ideas and suggestions throughout, from the ridiculous to the hilarious.
 Anything can (and probably will) happen at DASH, but all things comedy and chaos are pretty safe bets.
 All improvised stage performances, from Whose Line is it Anyway?–style games, to fast-paced comedic scenes based on audience suggestions, like DASH, to a full-length improvised play, are based on common principles of acceptance, cooperation, and narrative storytelling.

-Philosophy: Improvised Theater vs. Improv Comedy
+Improvised Theater and Improv Comedy

 Our Box Office and Salon